1999 Campeonato Paulista

 The 1999 Campeonato Paulista de Futebol Profissional da Primeira Divisão - Série A1 was the 98th season of São Paulo's top professional football league.
-Corinthians won the championship by the 23rd time.
+Corinthians won the championship for the 23rd time.
 Ituano and São José were relegated.

 Championship

 First phase

 The first phase was disputed by all the teams of the championship, save for Corinthians, Palmeiras, Santos and São Paulo, which would dispute the Rio-São Paulo tournament at the time and would only enter in the second phase.
 The teams would be divided in two groups of six teams, and the four best teams in each group would qualify for the second phase, with the others going to the relegation group.